 RES encourages Derry City and Strabane District Council to take a forward-looking approach to renewables and the low-carbon economy.
 This will bring clear benefits to the Council area, not alone in combatting climate change, but in fully positioning itself to maximise the economic benefits which renewable energy can bring.
-With growing recognition of the climate emergency and the drive to net zero, the increased powers now in place at Council level provide an opportunity to achieve success in this area.
+With growing recognition of the climate emergency, the drive to net zero and the ambition of a renewable electricity target of at least 70% by 2030, the increased powers now in place at Council level provide an opportunity to achieve success in this area.
 We look forward to supporting the Council in these endeavours.